 - Stakeholders throughout biopharma organizations, from bench and data scientists to R&D IT professionals, manufacturing and compliance specialists, and executives, now recognize that data quantity, quality, validity, and accessibility are major competitive assets

 - Beneficiaries beyond bench scientists: Data scientists, tech transfer, external collaborators, procurement, operations, strategic and business management, and multiple other potential stakeholders must now be considered data consumers and producers — their ability to improve scientific and business outcomes depends on their ability to access high-quality data easily, and provide high-quality data back to groups and systems originating it

-- Meanwhile dataflows are being automated and replatformed to the cloud to enhance access, protect against data loss, leverage elastic compute/storage, and trade CapEx for OpEx, among other hoped-for benefits.
+- Meanwhile, organizations are automating and replatforming dataflows to the cloud to enhance access, protect against data loss, leverage elastic compute/storage, and trade capital expenditure for operational expenditure, amongst other benefits

-We find it helpful to think of each R&D workflow in terms of a minimum quantum of organizational and logical effort.
+We find it helpful to think of each workflow in terms of a minimum quantum of organizational and logical effort.
 To gain scientific or business benefit, you need to find and move information from where it’s created or resides (a data source) to a system or application that can usefully consume it (a data target).

 Some common data sources include:

 - Informatics applications, like Electronic Lab Notebooks (ELNs) and Lab Information Management Systems (LIMS)

 - Contract Research Organizations (CROs) and Contract Development Manufacturing Organizations (CDMOs)